 For this reason, experts recommend using a carbon dioxide safety monitor in sealed grow rooms.
 It will instantly alert you.

 As a rule of thumb, invest in a safety monitor and remember to turn off your CO2 system while your plants are "sleeping".
 During the night, your plants will stop breathing in CO2 and this will save you money and overall protection.

 For decades, indoor grow rooms have used CO2 generators that burn fossil fuels to generate carbon dioxide.
 What these CO2 generators are used for primarily is to enhance CO2 levels in order to initiate plant growth and promote crop productivity.

 Recent studies have even shown that CO2 concentrations at two, three, or four times the natural concentration will cause plants to grow at yields much faster and promote further productivity to the crop - sometimes up to 30% higher.

 However in modern day, growers tend to lean away from using generators and look towards CO2 enrichment as an alternative.
 This is because burning fossil fuels is an incomplete process which can leave carbon residue in the plants as well as creating potentially harmful carbon monoxide levels.
 And, the low cost of CO2 makes it more economical and easier to control in facilities.

-CO2 enrichment in indoor grow spaces, allows growers to solve the problem of burners by switching to compressed cylinders or tanks of CO2.
+CO2 enrichment in indoor grow spaces allows growers to solve the problem of burners by using cylinders or tanks of liquid CO2.
 In doing so, the air can be enriched by carbon dioxide and this can allow the crop to meet its fullest photosynthetic potential and yield.